 Child Nutrition Index

 Minnesota’s children are receiving fractions of the food available to them through federal meal programs.
+The situation has been made worse during the COVID pandemic, as the numbers we published in December 2020 show.

 Based on the data we can then customize strategies and increase their participation in these meal programs.
 The CNI guides our work and focus on addressing underutilization of under the U.S. Department of Agriculture food and nutrition programs.